No ThanksTaking Today

-Plus the pain almost takes the edge off.
-I need to chill out.
+Plus the pain almost took the edge off.
+I needed to chill out.
 Be thankful for what I’ve got.
 That’s what pabbi would say.
 My parents came from the old country.
 Iceland.
 Land of ice and snow.
 We have a song.
 Lots of yelling.
 I never quite got the reason they left, but they did it so I could be born in America.
 Well, American waters anyway.
 So for us, Thanksgiving was always about immigrating and celebrating having a home.
 And ham.
 We raised pigs and cows on our farm.
 I didn’t like that part, but mom could cook a mean pig.

 The wind sent a draft through my unzipped hoodie.
 Thank Ullr for cooling me down a bit.
 I never acclimated to the heat in Houston.
 My time in Afghanistan fucked me up more.
 It’s hard to regulate.
 Walking helps.
 Cold weather helps, except then my knee hurts worse.
 And now I’m back to complaining.